 In addition, students may complete up to 6 credit hours of the following courses towards the 18 credit hours for the Minor:

 - ENGL 2261: Postcolonial Literature: Africa, the Caribbean, and South Asia

 - ENGL 2513: Introduction to Indigenous Literature

-Planning for an SJCS Major & and SJCS Honours Program is underway.
+A proposed SJCS Major and SJCS Honours Program wil be considered for SMU and Maritime approval in 2018-2019, to begin running in 2019-2020.
 Always consult the academic calendar to ensure you are fulfilling all requirements.